CMDM-Lab/rsdb_publication/README.md

-# rsdb_publication
+# Code for RSDB Network
 ## Introduction
-This repository is the disease page of RSDB to display Cutis marmorata telangiectatica congenita (CMTC) for the source code for the network (starts from line 530) in the CMTC.html and the network json file in the 130.json file.
+This repository is the disease page of RSDB to display Cutis marmorata telangiectatica congenita (CMTC) for the source code for the network (starts from line 529) in the src/CMTC.html and the network json file in the 130.json file.

 ## Prerequisite
 1. Install Docker